mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 If your annual profit was $100k and businesses like yours sell at 3x annual profit, then you could sell your business for roughly $300k.

 Now, imagine you decided to give one of your employees a $10k bonus.
 Your profit drops to $90k, so your business is only worth $270k.
-To give your employee their $10k bonus, it costs you $40k: the initial $10k you paid plus another $30k in deflated valuation.
+Giving your employee their $10k bonus costs you $40k: the initial $10k you paid plus another $30k in deflated valuation.

 It's not just bonuses &mdash; everything you spend money on is 4x as expensive as you're preparing to sell.
 If you need to buy someone a new laptop, that $1k laptop now costs $4k.

 ### You don't strictly need a broker to sell

-I liked Quiet Light, and I have no regrets about using them as the broker to sell TinyPilot, but I was surprised to see that I didn't strictly need a broker.
+I liked Quiet Light and have no regrets about using them as the broker to sell TinyPilot, but I was surprised to see that I didn't strictly need a broker.

 My only frame of reference for a deal of this size is buying or selling a house.
-In that process, the broker does a lot of things I don't understand or know how to do like list on [MLS](https://en.wikipedia.org/wiki/Multiple_listing_service) or ensure we're following municipal regulations for the sale.
+In that process, the broker does a lot of things I don't understand or know how to do like listing on [MLS](https://en.wikipedia.org/wiki/Multiple_listing_service) or ensuring we're following municipal regulations for the sale.

 Quiet Light's main contribution was finding a buyer, as that's something I couldn't have done on my own.
 After that, they're outside of the critical path of the deal.
 Once we found a buyer, the heavy lifting of getting the deal to close was on my M&A lawyer to prepare and negotiate all the legal documents.